nmharmon8/StockMarketGAN/README.md

         print('Failed to download {}'.format(symbol))
 ```

+Now that we have the data we will start writing the GAN.

 **Results**
 The confusion matrix shows the results of the model's classification.
 The perfect confusion matrix would only have predictions on the main diagonal.
 Each number off the main diagonal is a misclassification.